 Hein de Haas is a geographer and sociologist who has taught and worked in the Netherlands, Morocco and the United Kingdom.
 He is currently Professor of Sociology at the University of Amsterdam (UvA).
-Between 2006 and 2015, he was a founding member and a director of the International Migration Institute (IMI) at the University of Oxford (2006-2015) and at the University of Amsterdam (since 2017) He is also Extraordinary Professor of Migration and Development at the University of Maastricht / United Nations University.
-He also maintains a blog on migration-related topics.
+Between 2006 and 2015, he was a founding member and director of the International Migration Institute (IMI) at the University of Oxford.
+From 2017, he has been directing IMI from its current home at UvA.
+He is also Professor of Migration and Development at the University of Maastricht.

 In his work, De Haas has advanced a long-term view of migration as an integral part of global change and development.
 De Haas is lead author of The Age of Migration: International Population Movements in the Modern World, a leading text book in the field of migration studies.
-The sixth edition of The Age of Migration was published in 2020.
+He also maintains a blog on migration-related topics.

-Hein de Haas holds an undergraduate degree in anthropology (1989), a graduate degree in social and environmental geography of the tropics and subtropics (1995) from the University of Amsterdam and a PhD in social sciences from the University of Nijmegen (2003).
-Between 1998 and 2005 he worked as a postdoctoral researcher and lecturer at the University of Nijmegen and as a researcher at the University of Amsterdam.
-In 2004-2005 he was visiting scholar at Bilkent University in Ankara (Turkey) the Program of Forced Migration and Refugee Studies at the American University of Cairo (AUC).
+Hein de Haas holds an undergraduate degree in cultural anthropology (1989), a graduate degree in social and environmental geography of the tropics and subtropics (1995) from the University of Amsterdam and a PhD in social sciences from the University of Nijmegen (2003).
+Between 1998 and 2001 he worked as a researcher at the University of Amsterdam and between 2001 and 2005 as a researcher and lecturer at the University of Nijmegen.
+In 2004-2005 he was visiting scholar at Bilkent University in Ankara (Turkey) the Program of Forced Migration and Refugee Studies at the American University of Cairo (AUC; Egypt).

 In 2006, he joined the newly founded International Migration Institute (IMI) at the University of Oxford.
 At Oxford, he was also a fellow at the Oxford Martin School, Oxford Department of International Development (ODID), and governing body fellow at Wolfson College.
 In 2015, De Haas was appointed Professor of Sociology at the University of Amsterdam.
 During the 2020-2021 academic year he is fellow at the Netherlands Institute for Advanced Studies in the Humanities and Social Sciences (NIAS).